ElektraInitiative/libelektra/doc/help/kdb-mountOdbc.md

 ## IMPORTANT

-This command writes into the `/etc` directory to make the mounting persistent.
+This command modifies `system:/elektra/mountpoints`.
-As such it requires root permissions.
+Depending on the location of that part of the KDB, you may need root privileges to execute this command.
 Use `kdb file system:/elektra/mountpoints` to find out where exactly it will write to.

 > There is no special command for unmounting ODBC data sources.